andkret/Kestra-Workflow-Orchestration/README.md

 # Kestra Demo Project

-In this section, we'll set up Kestra on our local machines, connect it to GCP, run some Python and Java code and push the changes to GitHub.
+In this section, we'll set up Kestra on our local machines, connect it to GCP, run some Python and Java code.
+Additionally, we will set up a sync between GitHub and Kestra and use Subflows to make our flows more modular.

 ## Prerequisites